prebid/prebid.github.io/prebid-mobile/pbm-api/android/android-sdk-integration-gam-original-api.md

   * Global scope
   * Ad Unit grain

- The below first party inventory context will apply to the specic ad unit the data object is applied to.
+ The first party inventory context will apply to the specic ad unit the data object it is applied to.
 For global user or inventory context level first party data, refer to [first party data section of the Targeting](pbm-targeting-params-android#first-party-data) page.

 #### addContextData